-On January 12, 2018, the Food and Drug Administration granted approval to afatinib (Gilotrif®, Boehringer Ingelheim Pharmaceutical, Inc.) for a broadened indication in first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have non-resistant epidermal growth factor receptor (EGFR) mutations as detected by an FDA-approved test.
+On April 18, 2018, the Food and Drug Administration approved osimertinib (Tagrisso®, AstraZeneca Pharmaceuticals LP) for the first-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test.

 Melissa Dillmon, MD, chair of ASCO’s State Affiliate Council, joins ASCO CEO Dr. Clifford A. Hudis in the latest ASCO in Action podcast to examine current cancer-related policies that state lawmakers are considering and discuss how ASCO members can get involved.
 During the podcast, Dr. Dillmon, a hematologist at the Harbin Clinic in Rome, Georgia, highlights a number of state-level issues that will directly impact the cancer care delivery system